 Wood chips / Sani chips

 A wood based substrate of heat treated small chippings they are lightweight, long lasting and hygienic.
 Choosing wood chips as a substrate could been seen as controversial.
 The chippings are relatively large compared to other particle substrates, which could increase the risk of impaction.
-Many would say that wood chips should be avoided as a substrate for bearded dragons, and are better suited for snakes and such like.
+Many would say (myself included) that wood chips should be avoided as a substrate for bearded dragons, and are better suited for snakes and such like.
 However that said it is a popular choice frequently used by pet/reptile stores for adult bearded dragons.

 Made from crushed walnut shells this substrate is extremely coarse.
 The particles are fairly large and sharp in texture.
 Its also fairly expensive.
 Walnut shells should be avoided as a substrate for bearded dragons.